ITU-BDSA-GROUP5/Chirp/docs/report.md

 ![UML activity diagram of the release razor workflow.](images/Build_test_release_and_deployment/release_razor_workflow.png)

 The Release Razor workflow is only run if a push to main contains a version tag.
-We've made use of a matrix strategy in order to automatically create multiple job runs that builds, publishes, zips and releases the application for their respective platform.
+We've made use of a matrix strategy in order to automatically create multiple parallel job runs that builds, publishes, zips and releases the application for their respective platform.

 ## Team work